Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

-\begin{thm} Let $T\in L(X)$.
-Then the following assertions are equivalent: \begin{enumerate} \item $T$ admits a dense set of mean $m$-irregular vectors for some $m\in\bbn$; \item $T$ admits a residual set of mean $m$-irregular vectors for some $m\in\bbn$; \item there exists $m\in\bbn$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is mean Li-Yorke $m$-extremely scrambled; \item the mean proximal relation of $T$ is dense in $X\times X$ and $T$ is mean $m$-extremely sensitive for some $m\in\bbn$; \item the mean proximal cell of $\vecz$ is dense in $X$ and there exists $x\in X$ such that
+\item $T$ admits a residual set of absolutely mean $m$-irregular vectors for some $m\in\bbn$; \item there exists $m\in\bbn$ such that for every sequence $(O_j)_j$ of nonempty open subsets of $X$, there exists a sequence $(K_j)_j$ of Cantor sets with $K_j\subset O_j$ such that $\bigcup_{j=1}^\infty K_j$ is mean Li-Yorke $m$-extremely scrambled; \item the mean proximal relation of $T$ is dense in $X\times X$ and $T$ is mean $m$-extremely sensitive for some $m\in\bbn$. \end{enumerate} \end{thm}